Frequently Asked Questions

 What about 12-Step groups?

-The Therapeutic Community liaises with the local 12 Step groups to support residents having information, which provides an excellent post treatment support process for clients.
+The Therapeutic Community liaises with the local 12 Step groups to support residents having information, as this is an excellent post treatment support process for clients.

 Can I buy chocolates, have a haircut, have music, my phone, magazines etc ?

-Food items and confectionary can be bought and consumed only on weekends.
+Treats can be purchased/consumed only on weekends.
 There is a daily shop run for which you may submit a basic order.
-Access to shops is permitted during leave at certain levels of the program.
 Haircuts can be planned for your “on leave” hours as you progress through the program.
-Music is allowed (basic personal clock radio).
 No mobile phones or reading materials are allowed in the Therapeutic Community, other than when on leave towards the end of the program.

 Will people find out where I am?

 Not unless you let them know.
-We will not confirm or deny your presence at Goldbridge to anyone unless you have given us written permission to do so, or if we are required to so under Queensland or Federal Law.
+We will not confirm or deny your presence in the TC to anyone unless you have given us written permission to do so, or if we are required to so under Queensland or Federal Law.

 I don’t have a problem with alcohol, can I have a drink?

-The Therapeutic Community prohibits access to alcohol for all residents in the program.
+The Therapeutic Community prohibits access to alcohol for all residents in it’s program.

 What not to bring: